andym388/andym388/README.md

 <b>★ Weather Wizard</b><br>
 Weather Wizard is a single-page web App that uses the <a href="https://openweathermap.org/api">OpenWeatherMap API</a> to fetch weather data.<br>
-It is just a static website that can be hosted via GitHub Page.<br>
+It can be deployed and hosted on a static website such as GitHub Page.<br>
 When you enter in the name of a city, the app will fetch and display the weather data for that city.<br>
 When the weather app encounter an error event, an error message will be displayed.<br>
 When loading of weather data is occurring, an interim message will be displayed.<br>